lkdjiin/xavier/src/_posts/2015-10-06-how-many-times-a-day-do-i-sit-down-at-my-desk.md

 comments: true
 ---

-Since september 21, I record every day when I'm (and when I'm not) seated at my desk.
+Since September 21, I record every day when I'm (and when I'm not) seated at my desk.
 I'm going to conduct this, somewhat weird, experiment during seven or eight weeks.
-I would like to known how many times a day do I sit down at my desk, and also to see if there is some recuring patterns.
+I would like to known how many times a day do I sit down at my desk, and also to see if there is some recurring patterns.
 I record those data with an arduino linked to a
 [Force Sensing Resistor](http://www.interlinkelectronics.com/FSR406.php).
 The [code for the arduino](https://github.com/lkdjiin/sit-down)